Healthy Homes Assessment Tawa

 Tawa Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory for all Tawa and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory throughout Tawa and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that prove the conformance to each Healthy Homes Standards that apply or will be applicable during the tenancy of an apartment rental.
+• Property managers and landlords have to keep records to demonstrate compliance with all Healthy Homes Standards that apply or will apply to their rental properties.

-• Private landlords and property managers are required to ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.
+• Property managers and private landlords should ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

 From July 1st 2023